shreyas-nikam/67cf4b899092641c4a39194f/README.md

-# QuCreate Streamlit Lab

-This repository contains a Streamlit application for demonstrating the features and capabilities of the QuCreate platform.
+# Unit Circle Explorer

+## Overview
+The **Unit Circle Explorer** is an educational Streamlit application designed to aid the understanding of the unit circle and its relationship with angles and trigonometric functions.
+Users can interactively explore trigonometric concepts, visualize sine, cosine, and tangent values, and understand the unit circle better through engaging visualizations.

 ## Features
-- Streamlit sidebar with a company logo.
-- Template for easy development.
-- Placeholder for adding custom code.
+- **Interactive Angle Selection**: Adjust angles using a slider or input box supporting both degrees and radians.
+- **Dynamic Updates**: Visualizations and outputs update in real-time based on user input.
+- **Unit Circle Visualization**: A clear rendering of the unit circle highlighting the angle and corresponding coordinates.
+- **Trigonometric Function Display**: Values for sin(θ), cos(θ), and tan(θ) are displayed dynamically.
+- **User Guidance**: Tooltips and explanations to enhance understanding.

-## Getting Started
+## Requirements

-### Prerequisites
-- Python 3.8 or later
+- Python 3.12
-- Streamlit installed (see `requirements.txt`).
+- Streamlit
+- Plotly
+- NumPy

-### Installation
+## Installation
-1. Clone the repository
+1. Clone the repository:
+    ```bash
+    git clone <repository-link>
+    cd <repository-directory>
+    ```
-2. Install dependencies:
+2. Install the dependencies:
+    ```bash
-`pip install -r requirements.txt`
+    pip install -r requirements.txt
+    ```

-### Running the Application
+## Running the Application
-1. Run the Streamlit app:

-### Development
-1. Modify the `app.py` file to add your custom code.
-2. Use the placeholder section (`# Code goes here`) to add new functionality.

-### Deployment
-- Deploy your Streamlit app using Streamlit Sharing, Docker, or any other platform supporting Python web applications.
+To run the application, use the following command:

+This will launch the application in your default web browser.

+## Docker Instructions
+To run the application using Docker, ensure that Docker is installed on your machine.
+Then build and run the Docker container using:

+The application will be accessible at `http://localhost:8508`.

-## License
+## Conclusion
+The Unit Circle Explorer serves as a valuable educational tool, enabling users to visualize and interact with critical trigonometric concepts, promoting deeper understanding and engagement with mathematical principles.

+---

-© 2025 QuantUniversity.
+### © 2025 QuantUniversity.
 All Rights Reserved.
-Educational use only.
-For licensing details, please contact QuantUniversity.
+The purpose of this demonstration is solely for educational use and illustration.
+To access the full legal documentation, please visit this link.
+Any reproduction of this demonstration requires prior written consent from QuantUniversity.